Kerbal Space Program 2: Gameplay

-Kerbal Space Program 2 was set to build on the sandbox features of its predecessor Kerbal Space Program by adding new propulsion methods (e.g. the Orion drive), habitation modules for building on-surface, orbital and planetary colonies, a multiplayer mode, as well as interstellar travel throughout the course of its early access.
+Kerbal Space Program 2 features the same sandbox mechanics of Kerbal Space Program.
+During development, Private Division planned to add alternative propulsion methods, habitation modules, orbital and planetary colonies, a multiplayer mode, and interstellar travel to the final release of the game.

 Development

-Kerbal Space Program 2 was announced at Gamescom 2019 on August 19, with an initial release date set for early 2020.
-The game was in development by Star Theory Games, formerly Uber Entertainment, which changed its name in order to display a stronger association with the Kerbal Space Program franchise.
-Development was shifted to Star Theory in part so that Squad could focus on developing further updates for the original game.
-To ensure that the experience felt "grounded", the team consulted a panel of scientists and experts including Dr. Uri Shumlak, the associate chair of the University of Washington's Aeronautics and Astronautics department, Scott Manley, an astrophysicist and YouTuber who has made videos on Kerbal Space Program, and Dr. Joel Green, also an astrophysicist.
-Kerbal Space Program received feedback that the game was too overwhelming for new players.
-Therefore, the team has stated that they aimed to make the game more accessible by introducing more tutorials in order to give more guidance to players and ensure they understand the game's various systems.
+Kerbal Space Program 2 was announced at Gamescom on August 19, 2019, and planned for release in early 2020.
+Star Theory Games, formerly Uber Entertainment, was initially responsible for developing the game.
+Kerbal Space Program 2s development team consulted a panel of field experts, including Dr. Uri Shumlak, the associate chair of the University of Washington's Aeronautics and Astronautics department, and Dr. Joel Green, an astrophysicist.
+The team stated that they aimed to make Kerbal Space Program 2 more accessible over the original game by including more tutorials in order to help players better understand the game's mechanics.